Skip to main content

 Nothing has a lot to say, right?

-This a) ready and available for occupancy and b) being held out for rental use (advertising and related efforts) standard makes sense- the asset is deployed for its intended purpose which is to produce income.
+The point is this: a) ready and available for occupancy and b) being held out for rental use (advertising and related efforts) is the standard we care about.
+The asset is deployed for its intended purpose which is to produce income.
 Know the rules.
 Assert your facts accordingly.
 See our rental property in-service defined section for more information.

 Sidebar: If you are constructing a rental property, then usually the construction loan interest and interim property taxes will be capitalized and added to the ultimate cost of construction.
 See our capitalizing construction mortgage interest section for expanded thoughts on this nugget.